 An employer retaliation claim has separate elements of proof from a discrimination claim.
 Depending on the circumstances and facts for the case, some may prove retaliation claims without necessarily having to prove the elements of the underlying gender or racial discrimination claim.
 An employment retaliation attorney near you can assist in defining for a jury exactly the discriminatory actions and subsequently workplace retaliation you are facing.

-In a complaint of employer retaliation for filing gender discrimination, racial discrimination, disability discrimination, religious discrimination or other type of employment discrimination claim, an employee may file a complaint with the U.S. Equal Employment Opportunity Commission or a written complaint with the Texas Workforce Commission, Civil Rights Division.
 The worker must file a charge of discrimination within 300 days of notice of the adverse employment action with the EEOC under federal law or within 180 days of the adverse employment action with the Texas Workforce Commission, Civil Rights Division under Texas employment law.
 The agency, after completing any discrimination investigation, has to issue a notice before a worker can file a civil lawsuit.
 For a claim of racial discrimination under Section 1981 of the Civil Rights Act, workers do not have to file charges of discrimination with the EEOC before filing race discrimination lawsuits.

 Important information for workers in certain situations: